Clafoutis Blueberry

 About this recipe

-This summer, my neighbour Michèle and her husband André spoiled us with the juiciest, plumpest cherries straight from their garden.
+This summer, our neighbour Michèle and her husband André spoiled us with the juiciest, plumpest cherries straight from their garden.
 As if that wasn’t enough, they sent us home with two slices of her homemade clafoutis, made with cherries from a tree that grows deliberately more acidic fruit.
 I was blown away by how good it was.
-I asked for the recipe before we had finished eating.
-The one here is hers, with one small twist: swapping the cherries for blueberries, which are easier to find and just as delicious.
-But if you want the genuine clafoutis experience, it has to be black cherries.
+I obviously had to ask for her recipe.
+The one here is hers, with one small twist: swapping the cherries for blueberries, which are easier to find year-round and just as delicious in this clafoutis recipe.
+But if you want the real clafoutis experience, it has to be black cherries.
 Michèle would insist on that.

 Where clafoutis comes from